sundusalrashdi/Real_Estate_project/README.md

 Modeling Approach and Results
 A machine learning model was trained using features like location, size, rooms, and year built to predict prices.
 The model was tested and showed good accuracy.

-Prediction API (if created)
-If implemented, this API takes property details and returns a predicted price based on the model.

-Files Included
-A Jupyter Notebook with data loading, cleaning, and modeling steps.

-Optional API scripts for cleaning and prediction.